joseph0x45/go-meme/README.md

 This is part of my journey learning Golang.

+## HOW TO USE

+You will have to build it from source.
+Clone the repo, make sure you have golang installed

+Run `go build` at the root of the project and you will be given a go-meme binary.
+Run that binary and enjoy :)

 ### Features I added/ want to add

 - [x] Generate meme and download it